 Airlines are running out of cash.
-They are really unwilling to refund the money while their bank accounts may soon be empty.
+They are unwilling to refund the money while their bank accounts may soon be empty.
 Airlines want to keep the refunding process so complicated that people will give up and accept the vouchers.
-Automating the refunding process would be easy, but what's the benefir for airlines?
+Automating the refunding process would be easy, but what's the benefit for airlines?

 In addition, many airlines keep selling new tickets even though they may not have any real plans to fly these ghost flights.
 Incoming cash flow is needed so selling new tickets is the easiest way to get money.

 Airlines may also just be confused.
 Many of them were not prepared for the pandemic.
-This situation is totally new for them.
+This situation is new for them.

 - If you are happy with a travel voucher, just accept it to help the airlines in this difficult situation.